-Since many organizations are collecting what many would consider personal, non-public, information, it is very important that they protect this information since it is considered sensitive.
+Since many organizations are collecting what many would consider personal, non-public information, it is very important that they protect this information since it is considered sensitive.
 Almost every state has specific laws around what happens if that information is breached.
-Florida just passed a new law that outlines what is considered sensitive information and the thresholds regarding when and what to report to the state.
+Florida passed a law that outlines what is considered sensitive information and the thresholds regarding when and what to report to the state.
 The full bill can be found at http://laws.flrules.org/2014/189.

 Personal Information according to the Florida law is described in summary below: